The candida diet is among the worst diets ever conceived.

 But when you’re dealing with candida overgrowth, what else can you do?

 I know, I’m a keto evangelical.
-But I’m also realistic that this way of eating is not for everyone nor for every condition.
+But I also know that this way of eating is not for everyone nor for every condition.
 My bias towards the keto diet comes about through my work with chronic fatigue patients.
 For fatigue, I have not found a better diet than keto – for most people.

 Fatigue aside, you won’t find me converting people to follow a keto diet.
 There are plenty of situations where a keto diet isn’t a good fit.
 Candida overgrowth may be one of those situations…